nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **2a1.** System notifies the teacher that the student is not present in his/her set of students.

-## UC 13: Mark all student
+## UC 13: Mark all students
 **System:** EduLog <br>
 **Actor:** Teacher <br>

 **MSS:**

-1. Teacher types `markall` into the command box
-2. The student list is updated.
-All the students have a green tick beside their name.
+1. Teacher requests to mark all students.
+2. The system marks all students.
 Use case ends.

 ## UC 14: Unmark all students
 **System:** EduLog <br>
 **Actor:** Teacher <br>

 **MSS:**

-1. Teacher types `unmarkall` into the command box
-2. The student list is updated.
-All students now have a red cross beside their name.
-Use case ends
+1. Teacher requests to unmark all students.
+2. The system unmarks all students.
+   Use case ends.

 ## UC15: Calculate Revenue